 Make a gelatin birdseed feeder with only a few ingredients!
 Hang them in a tree and take notes on the types of birds who come along to snack on them!
+A fun science activity and craft all in one.
 This post was originally shared in 2017 and now includes a step by step video!

 Watch our step by step video!

 I never understood how entertaining birds could be until I visited my in laws in Alaska when we were first married.
-They had a birdseed feeder right outside their living room window and I’d find myself staring out that window like it was a television set!
+They had platform feeders right outside their living room window and I’d find myself staring out that window like it was a television set—especially when the squirrels joined the party!
+A few years ago we had a little momma bird make a nest in our front door wreath.
+We loved checking on the eggs.
 Now we have chickens in the backyard and are even more entertained!